 As a Big Sky, Montana native, Keely Kelleher, established her obsession for the outdoors and skiing early.
 She started ski racing at five years old.
 Kelleher ski raced for twenty-two years, eight of which were on the U.S. Ski Team.
 Kelleher raced competitively on the prestigious World Cup speed circuit for four of those years, scoring regularly and winning the 2010 National Super G title.

 Post retirement from the U.S. Ski Team, Keely’s enthusiasm and passion for skiing are stronger than ever.
 She is a two-time Big Mountain Skier X winner of the Rahlves Banzai tour.
 In 2011 Kelleher founded the first ski racing camp for girls in North America, Keely’s Ski Camp for Girls, based around the mission to coach, inspire and empower young girl’s through ski racing and free skiing.
-Kelleher was a featured athlete in the 2012 63rd Warren Miller film Flow State.
-Look for her as a featured athlete in the 2013 Warren Miller film Ticket to Ride.
-She has been coaching skiing for nine years.
+Kelleher was a featured athlete in the 2012 Warren Miller film’s Flow State and the 2013 film Ticket to Ride.
+She has been coaching skiing for ten years.

 Chelsea, was a member of the US ski team for nine years.
 She is one of four kids in a family that has a deep-rooted history in skiing.
 Two of her older brothers were also members of the National team and her younger brother is still pursuing his passion for ski racing.
 Chelsea competed on the World cup level for several years, earning a couple top ten results in DH.
 She was a member of the 2010 Olympic Team, representing her country in the SG event in Whistler, BC.